Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/testsite_guide.md

 * `docker-compose up -d fedora`

 * **(Optional but recommended)**

+Please note the Tomcat service requires about 1 -3 minutes to startup and as such if the enduser rushes to the URL supplied below, the service page maytime out or be reported as unreachable.
+Give it a little time.

   * After spinning up fedora container, check if the Fedora service is running prior to advancing.
   * Navigate to http://fedora:8080/manager/html a popup login prompt should appear.
-    * Enter the supplied username and password found at the bottom of this page in the **Fast Facts** section.
+    * Enter the user name of `admin` and the password of `ild_tc_adm_2018`
-      * see `2.
-Fedora container - service Tomcat` user is `admin`
+      * Also found at the bottom of this page in the **Fast Facts** section, see `2.
+Fedora container - service Tomcat`
   * Upon login a large display of running Tomcat applications should display, scroll down to `fedora`
   * The application state / status should be `true`
   * If `false` appears instead, attempt to restart the fedora service manually.
     * Select the `restart` button to the right of the status area.
   * If it still fails, review the mounted fedora logs.
 The `docker-compose.yml` file will indicate where the logs are located.
-  * Using terminal and then entering a command like `tail -n 300 - <path to ISLE project/data/fedora/log/tomcat:/usr/local/tomcat/logs/fedora.log` should display enough information to troubleshoot.
+    * Using terminal and then entering a command like `tail -n 300 - <path to ISLE project/data/fedora/log/tomcat:/usr/local/tomcat/logs/fedora.log` should display enough information to troubleshoot or restart the entire startup process.

 #### 3. Solr image pull & container launch (10 - 20 mins)

 * `docker pull islandoracollabgroup/isle-solr:alpha2`

 * `docker-compose up -d solr`

 #### 4. Apache image pull & container launch (10 - 30 mins)